Status.net

 What's Included: Research Proposal Template.
 Our free dissertation/thesis proposal template covers the core essential ingredients for a strong research proposal.
 It includes clear explanations of what you need to address in each section, as well as straightforward examples and links to further resources.
 The research proposal template covers ...

-10. How to Write a Great PhD Research Proposal
+17. How to Write a Proposal Letter (With Template and Example)

 1. Title Page: Include the title of your proposal, your name or organization's name, the date, and any other relevant information specified by the guidelines.
 2. Executive Summary: Provide a concise overview of your proposal, highlighting the key points and objectives.